 Central Park

-843 acres of green space in the heart of Manhattan — Central Park is one of the great urban parks in the world.
+843 acres of green space in the heart of Manhattan — Central Park ranks among the finest urban parks in the world.
 The Bethesda Fountain and Terrace are the iconic centerpiece, but the park has far more to offer: the Ramble (a 36-acre woodland area), the Great Lawn, Strawberry Fields (a memorial to John Lennon), the Conservatory Garden, and Belvedere Castle.
 Rent a bike, take a rowboat out on the Lake, or simply find a bench and watch the city happen around you.

 The High Line